General Guidelines

 • Printing and distribution costs of literary materials that are not produced by a professional publisher

-Activities outside Manitoba or without a majority of Manitobans
+Activities without a majority of Manitobans or touring outside Manitoba

 • Activities that do not employ a majority of Manitoban professional artists, arts/cultural workers, or Indigenous Knowledge Keepers